 By Troy Wilde

-Jenny says the scholarship from College Success Arizona has been instrumental in her college experience, “If I hadn’t gotten this scholarship, I’m not sure that I would have gone to Arizona State.
+Jenny says the scholarship from College Success Arizona was been instrumental in her college experience, “If I hadn’t gotten this scholarship, I’m not sure that I would have gone to Arizona State.
 I might have attended a community college instead – so, it’s really opened up possibilities and opportunities.”
 She adds that the scholarship has helped keep her debt to a minimum, “The only loans I have were taken out to pay for my internship with USA Today in Washington, DC.”

 So far as the future, Jenny expects to graduate from ASU in 2017 and

-“I think everyone is different.
+For middle and high school students considering college, Jenny says, “I think everyone is different.
 At this point it’s completely okay to not know what you want to do.
 But it is good to have some type of interest that can help propel you forward.”